wenyushe/Facial_Emotion_Recognition/README.md

 ﻿# Facial_Emotion_Recognition
- Creating a website to detect emotion by looking at user's face
+ Creating a web app to detect emotion by looking at user's face